 Stopping Bacterial Cucumber Wilt

-When you find your cucumber plants are wilting, start looking to see if you can find any of these beetles.
-The feeding is not always obvious on the leaves you can see.
+When you find your cucumber plants are wilting, investigate to see if you can find any of these beetles.
+The feeding isn't always obvious on the leaves you can see.
 Sometimes, the wilt will show up on the cucumber by flagging on individual leaves.
 Sometimes it's just one leaf, but it will quickly spread to the whole plant until you find several leaves on cucumber turning brown.

-Once a plant has cucumber wilt, you will find you’re the cucumber leaves wilt and the cucumber plants dying early.
+Once a plant has cucumber wilt, you'll find the cucumber leaves wilt and the cucumber plants dying early.
 This is no good because you won't yield any cucumbers on the infected plants.
 In order to prevent cucumber wilt, you need to know how to get rid of the beetles.
-Your cucumbers that you might be able to harvest on cucumber plants dying early are usually not marketable.
+Cucumbers that you harvest on cucumber plants dying early are usually not marketable.

 One way to find out if you actually have bacterial cucumber wilt is to cut the stem and squeeze both ends.
 A sticky sap will ooze out of the cut.
 If you stick these ends back together and then pull them apart again, making a rope like connection between the two in the ooze, this means they have the bacteria.
 Unfortunately, once cucumbers have wilt there is no saving them.
 They will die.

-When you find leaves on cucumber turning brown and your cucumber plants are wilting, you need to control the bacterial wilt before it ruins your whole crop or next years crop.
-As soon as seedlings come out of the ground in the spring, you will want to start controlling the beetle.
-You can use products like Admire, Platinum or Seven, which will provide you with control all growing season if applied frequently.
-Or you can use row cover cloth to keep the beetles off the plants so that they never have the chance to infect the plants.
+When you find leaves on cucumber turning brown and your cucumber plants are wilting, control the bacterial wilt before it ruins your whole crop or next year's crop.
+As soon as seedlings come out of the ground in the spring, you'll want to start controlling the beetle.
+You can use products like Admire, Platinum or Sevin, which will provide you with control all growing season if applied frequently.
+Alternatively, you can use row cover cloth to keep the beetles off the plants so that they never have the chance to infect the plants.